Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 to form a separate object.
 However, this is not the case for many other systems where the object ID is in the pixel value and thus objects can touch - Labeled image.

-To convert from the Labels to binary, there is
+To convert from labels to binary, there is:
 - a node in Segmentation-> Special detections -> Labels to binary and
 - a `separateLabeledImage()` function in limnode